 4 – Shopping Cart Recommendations, push more items to your shoppers’ carts

-This, however, poses a problem as avoiding to add marketing strategies such as product recommendations in the shopping cart will also prevent you to maximize more sales opportunities.
+This, however, poses a problem as avoiding adding marketing strategies such as product recommendations in the shopping cart will also prevent you to maximize more sales opportunities.
 In fact, shopping cart product recommendations will even drive shoppers 9 times more likely to convert.
 So, if you avoid adding recommendations to your shopping cart, you’re also staying away from better conversions.

 To maximize your shopping cart conversions, try to inject upselling and cross-selling techniques.
 Your shopping cart is a great touchpoint to upsell and cross-sell more products based on the shopper’s browsing activity and purchase history to help you add more sales by 1.5%.